puppetlabs-toy-chest/puppet-quest-guide/quests/facts.md

 | -%>
 ```

-Next, we'll add a simple welcome message and use our Puppet facts to provide
+Next, add a simple welcome message and use the variables assigned from our fact
-some basic information about the system.
+values to provide some basic information about the system.

 ```
 <%- | $fqdn,